Fotis Dulos, charged with killing Jennifer Dulos, dies after suicide, attorney says

-FARMINGTON, Connecticut -- Fotis Dulos, the Connecticut man charged with murdering his estranged wife, has been declared dead, his attorney announced Thursday evening.
+FARMINGTON, Connecticut -- Fotis Dulos, the Connecticut man charged with murdering his estranged wife, has been declared dead days after attempting suicide, his attorney announced Thursday evening.

-Attorney Norm Pattis said Dulos was pronounced dead just after 5:30 p.m.
+Attorney Norm Pattis said 52-year-old Dulos was pronounced dead just after 5:30 p.m.

 Dulos was found unresponsive inside his car in the garage of his Farmington home Tuesday, suffering from carbon monoxide poisoning, after he failed to show up for a previously scheduled bond hearing.